Logan-Roelofs/LoganOS-Debian/README.md

 # LoganOS

-This repository is ment to change the default installation of Debian to a more custamized version that I can Logan OS.
+This repository is ment to change the default installation of Debian to a more custamized version that I call Logan OS.

 # Clone this repository
 First make sure that you have git isntalled with the following command